 The current tag pointer and its associated context (e.g. current offset in the data object) shall not be changed by an APDU resulting in an error status word.
-The terminal may issue a SET or RETRIEVE DATA command indicating "retransmit previous block".
+For the second and all following blocks the terminal may issue a SET or RETRIEVE DATA command indicating "retransmit previous block".
 The setting "retransmit previous block" is only allowed if the previous command did not result in an error status word.
 Except for P2 the terminal shall use the same parameters as in the previous command.